 You must engage in a good faith search for work, including contacting at least two potential employers each week.
 The ODJFS may ask you to provide contact information for employers you've reached out to at any point during your claim.

-Ordinarily you may receive benefits for a maximum of 26 weeks, although the federal government has granted an additional 13 weeks through the end of March 2021.
+Ordinarily you may receive benefits for a maximum of 26 weeks.

 If you are not happy with the redetermination or the decision of the UCRC hearing officer, you may ask the Commission to review the decision within 21 days.
 If you are still dissatisfied, you may file an appeal in the Common Pleas Court in the county where you live or last worked within 30 days.